vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/migration/config.md

     - `<!-- @include: filename{start-} -->`
     - `<!-- @include: filename{-end} -->`

-    Also you can include file region:
+    Also, you can include file region:

     - `<!-- @include: filename#region -->`